General

 Arkime optimizes disk writes for efficiency, making it highly suitable for high bandwidth networks.
 However, this approach might not be ideal for low bandwidth environments.
 The amount of data Arkime buffers before writing to disk is determined by the pcapWriteSize setting, which has a default value of 262144 bytes.
 It's crucial to remember that this buffering occurs on a per-thread basis.
 Therefore, for low bandwidth networks, it's advisable to set packetThreads to 1 (a single thread).
 The system is designed to flush the buffered PCAP to disk after 10 seconds of inactivity, but direct-io requires pagesize bytes to still be buffered, typically around 4096 bytes.

-Encountering an error message such as ERROR - processSessionIdDisk - SESSIONID in file FILENAME couldn't read packet at FILEPOS packet # 0 of 2 usually indicates that the PCAP data is either still in the process of buffering and requires more time to be fully written to disk, or it suggests that a capture process or system crash occurred before the PCAP data could be saved.
+Encountering an error message such as ERROR - processSessionIdDisk - SESSIONID in file FILENAME couldn't read packet at FILEPOS packet # 0 of 2 or Not enough data 0 for header 16 usually indicates that the PCAP data is either still in the process of buffering and requires more time to be fully written to disk, or it suggests that a capture process or system crash occurred before the PCAP data could be saved.
+It may be useful to turn OFF compression simpleCompression=none on low bandwidth networks since compression causes more data to be buffered.

 Note, running out of disk space can lead to the creation of numerous zero-byte PCAP files.
 For details on managing disk space and preventing such issues, refer to PCAP Deletion.